Hello and thank you for choosing me to be your wedding photographer!

 - Tell family members ahead of time that they will be needed for photos after the ceremony.

 - Assign a friend or family member to help coordinate the family photos and give them the list.

-- Late afternoon is the best time for portraits particularly an hour before sunset also known as golden hour.
+- An hour before sunset and 10 mins after sunset is the best time for portraits.
 In reality this does not work for all weddings, especially in day light savings.
 I will always choose the best locations for your photos at the allocated time.
 If your up for it, I can steal you away for 10mins at sunset to get some beautiful golden hour shots as well.

 - Popping a bottle of champagne with your bridal party can help you relax and makes for some fun natural shots.